jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 You now know how to fork a project and manually deploy to a Bluemix app.
 You can make a branch, complete changes to your code in the web IDE, and commit your changes.
 You can also combine contents of branches.

-Your feedback is important.
-What worked well?
-What could be better?
-Post your comments to the [IBM DevOps Services forum][18] or send an [email][19].

-For more information about DevOps Services and Bluemix or to try out more tutorials, [visit the Docs page][20].

 [1]: images/manifest.png
 [2]: images/forkproject.png